Would you like to spend an unforgettable holiday enjoying pristine beaches and a colourful sea?

-Molara is a small Island right in front of Cala Suaraccia, well known for its beautiful sea.
-Its south-western part boasts a stretch of stunning turquoise and clear water surrounded by a deep blue colour that has been renowned “Natural Pools of Molara“.
+Molara is a small island right in front of Cala Suaraccia, well known for its incredible sea.
+Its south-western part boasts a stretch of stunning turquoise and clear water surrounded by a deep blue colour renowned as “Natural Pools of Molara“.

 If you have time, it’s worth renting a dinghy boat at Cala Suaraccia and spending here a couple of hours.
-Despite the fact Molara is a private Island, there’s a basic dock next to an old house that allows stopping at Cala del Pastore where you’ll find a little sandy beach (close to the natural pools).
+Although Molara is a private Island, there’s a basic dock next to an old house that allows stopping at Cala del Pastore, where you’ll find a little sandy beach (close to the natural pools).

 Set along Capo Coda Cavallo peninsula, this long and narrow beautiful beach is surrounded by dense vegetation of Mediterranean maquis, highlighted by the contrast between its golden sand and the turquoise blue of the limpid waters (pic of the cover).

 Proceeding towards Punta Est Village, you can spot the beach from above, enjoying an incredible view.

 Beach services: bar, umbrellas and deck chair for rent.
 This is the last beach along the Capo Coda Cavallo road.
 Only 500 meters after Cala Suaraccia, besides the tarred road (left side), you’ll find a dirt road with a chain where you have to pay a fee to access the beach.

 The dirt road to the bottom is about 1 km long, and it lines the promontory offering a fantastic view.

 Obviously, during the summer season from June to September.
 If you don’t like the crowd, skip August.